A lower bound on the saturation number and a strengthening for triangle-free graphs: Lower bounds for triangle-free graphs and saturation numbers of trees with small diameter

+\begin{case} Now, we suppose that at least one degree-$(k_0 + 1)$ endpoint of every edge minimizing $\wt_0$ in $H$ has a degree-$k_1'$ neighbor.
+In this case, $G$ has property~{\eqref{P2}}.
+We add to the clique $B$ all those vertices which do not meet condition (ii) of Proposition~{\ref{prop:trianglefree_neighborclique}} (those which share neighbors with their unique high-degree neighbor, which lies in $L$).
+In doing so, we remove all such vertices from $S_L$.

-We now restrict our attention to $L$ and the vertices in $S_L = S - (B \cup S_{\xl})$.
-That is, $S_L$ is the set of vertices in $S - B$ whose only high-degree neighbor(s) lie in $L$.
-First, we claim that all but at most one neighbor in $S_L$ of any vertex in $L$ has at least two neighbors in $L$.
-Indeed, suppose that, for some vertex $w \in L$, there exist vertices $u, v \in S_L$ with $N(u) \cap L = N(v) \cap L = \{w\}$.
-In order for the pair $u,v$ not to contradict property~\eqref{propertyP}, we must have $uv \in E(G)$.
-But then $u$ and $v$ both meet condition~(ii) of Proposition~\ref{prop:trianglefree_neighborclique}, so $u,v \in B$ and $u,v \notin S_L$ after all.
+We claim that at most one neighbor in $S_L$ of any vertex in $L$ has exactly one neighbor in $L$.
+Indeed, suppose for the sake of contradiction that, for some vertex $w \in L$, there exist vertices $u, v \in S_L$ with $N(u) \cap L = N(v) \cap L = \{w\}$.
+In order for the pair $u,v$ not to contradict property~\eqref{P1}, we must have $uv \in E(G)$.
+But then $u$ and $v$ both meet condition~(ii) of Proposition~\ref{prop:trianglefree_neighborclique}, so $\{u,v\} \subseteq B$.
+This is a contradiction, for then $u,v \notin S_L$ after all.

 It follows from the previous claim and the pigeonhole principle that no more than $|L|$ vertices in $S_L$ have a single neighbor in $L$.
 Thus,

 In other words, $2 |L \cup S_L| \leq (k_1' + 3) |L|$, so

 Now,